emilianvrd/Maneuvers/Flourishes.md

 ### Battle Medecine
 Heal\
 1 action\
 You can patch up wounds, even in combat.
-Attempt a DC 15 medecine check.
+Attempt a DC 15 Medecine check.
 On a success, a target within 2m of you regains 4d8+4 hp.
 You can use this Flourish three times per day.

 ### Bless
 Buff, Spell\
 1 action\
 Blessings from beyond help your companions strike true.
 Each creature of your choice within 12m of you gains a +1 status bonus to attack rolls and damage rolls for 1 minute.
 You can use this Flourish three times per day.

+### Combat Grab
+Grapple\
+1 action\
+You combine a quick attack with a grappling move.
+Make a Melee Strike while keeping one hand free.
+On a hit, the target becomes grappled by you.
+You can use this Flourish three times per day.

 ### Cone of Cold
 Cold, Spell\
 2 actions\
 Icy cold rushes forth from your hands.
 Each creature in a 24m cone must make a Constitution saving throw against your spell save DC or take 6d8 cold damage.
 On a critical failure, the target is encased in ice and restrained until the end of its next turn.
+You can use this Flourish three times per day.

+### Dazing Blow
+Daze\
+1 action\
+You pummel a foe, hoping to stagger them.
+Make a melee Strike.
+The weapon damage from this Strike is bludgeoning damage.
+If the Strike hits, the creature must attempt a Might save; this is an incapacitation effect.

+Critical Success: The creature is unaffected.\
+Success: The creature is stunned 1.\
+Failure: The creature is stunned 2.\
+Critical Failure: The creature is stunned 3.

+You can use this Flourish three times per day.

+### Debiliating Shot
+Ranged\
+1 action\
+Aiming for a weak point, you impede your foe with a precise shot.
+Make a Ranged Strike.
+If it hits and deals damage, the target is slowed 1 until the end of its next turn.
 You can use this Flourish three times per day.

 ### Destructive Wave
 Necrotic or Radiant, Thunder, Spell\
 2 actions\
 You strike the ground, creating a burst of energy that ripples outward from you.
 Each creature of your choice within 40m of you must make a Might saving throw or take 3d6 thunder damage and 3d6 radiant or necrotic damage (your choice when you select this spell.
 The spell also gain the appropriate trait).
 A target is also knocked prone on a failure and is pushed 4m away, knocked prone, and takes 2d6 bludgeoning damage on a critical failure.

 You can use this Flourish three times per day.

 ### Divine Blast
 Radiant\